Alphonse Mellot - Sancerre La Demoiselle blanc 2022

 Wine rated (2024 guide) 90/100

-The 2022 La Demoiselle comes from a northeast-facing vineyard, making it a fresher wine with a firm, lively style and notes of toasted bread from the oak that complement the firm fruit.
+The 2022 La Demoiselle comes from a northeast-facing vineyard, making it a fresher wine with a firm, crisp style, featuring notes of toasted bread from the oak that complement the firm fruit.
 It is clean, pure, and flinty.
-Concentrated and punchy, you'll need to like acidity to appreciate it.
-It won't suit all palates, but if you like a little power and punch in your Sancerre, you've come to the right place.
+Concentrated and punchy, you’ll need to appreciate acidity to enjoy it.
+It won’t suit every palate, but if you like a bit of power and bite in your Sancerre, you’ve come to the right place.

 About the estate: